 - Keep logs of driving and resting times.
 There are limits to how many hours a tanker truck driver can drive and how many hours they must rest in each 24 hour period of time.

 Businesses that put tanker trucks on public roadways to transport goods know the risk of danger that is involved with unsafe loading and driving.
 Failure to follow safety rules exposes drivers and owners to liability for damages caused by an accident.
-If you were injured in a tanker truck accident, or someone you loved was killed, contact the personal injury attorneys at the Blumenshine Law Group for a free consultation.
+If you were injured in a tanker truck accident, or someone you loved was killed, contact the trucking accident injury attorneys at the Blumenshine Law Group for a free consultation.
 (312)766-1000 or email at [email protected].